 Generally, a person who admits a violation (either by mailing a payment or appearing in court) is looking at a maximum $35.50 fine.

 However, if you contest a violation and lose, the maximum fine amount depends on your record.
-If it's your first violation within a five-year period, the maximum fine is $35.50.
+If it's your first violation within five years, the maximum fine is $35.50.
 But if you have one prior violation within the past five years, the maximum is $250.50.
 And if you‘ve been convicted of two or more violations within the past five years, you can be fined up to $500.